Geelong West - Hamlyn Heights

 AreaSearch assessment of residential development activity positions Geelong West - Hamlyn Heights among the top 25% of areas assessed nationwide

-This financial year has seen approximately $16.3 million in commercial approvals, indicating consistent commercial investment activity.
-Compared to the rest of Victoria, Geelong West - Hamlyn Heights records about 67% of building activity per person and ranks among the 70th percentile nationally.
-Recent construction consists of 80.0% standalone homes and 20.0% townhouses or apartments, preserving the area's traditional low-density character with a focus on family homes.
+This financial year has seen $16.3 million in commercial approvals.
+Compared to the rest of Victoria, Geelong West - Hamlyn Heights records around 67% of building activity per person and ranks among the 70th percentile nationally.
+Recent construction consists of 80.0% standalone homes and 20.0% townhouses or apartments.

-The area has approximately 196 people per dwelling approval, indicating a low-density market.
-Population forecasts predict Geelong West - Hamlyn Heights will gain 6,311 residents by 2041.
-Construction is maintaining pace with projected growth, but buyers may face increasing competition as the population grows.
+The area has approximately 196 people per dwelling approval, indicating a low density market.
+Population forecasts suggest Geelong West - Hamlyn Heights will gain 6,323 residents by 2041.
+Construction pace is currently reasonable but may face increased competition as population grows.

 Frequently Asked Questions - Development